 34. 25% of Staff Work With The TV On

 Oddly, 25% of remote workers, or one-fourth, admit they work with the television on.
-Conversely, 21% of telecommuters say they prefer to work in complete silence.
+Conversely, 21% of telecommuters prefer to work in complete silence.

 35. Remote Worker Onboarding is Important

 Not welcoming new remote employees into an organization could be a big mistake.
-Only 20% of those who were not welcomed by supervisors told TalentLMS they were satisfied with their positions.
+Only 20% of those who supervisors did not welcome told TalentLMS they were satisfied with their positions.
 However, 41% of those welcomed onboard claimed to be satisfied.

 36. 52% User Communications Apps